This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 static_assert(is_complete_v<X>);

-Actually, the above code will fail to compile, with the second static assertion failing.
-How strange, what’s going on?
-Let’s try it separately:
+In fact, the code above will result in a compilation error; the second static assertion fails.
+That’s strange, what’s going on?
+Let’s try them separately:

 // first time